 Keep reading for more interesting facts about December 4th in history!

-The US Supreme Court allowed President Trump’s travel ban to come into effect for 6 predominantly Muslim countries.
+2017 The US Supreme Court allowed President Trump’s travel ban to come into effect for six predominantly Muslim countries.

 Commonly known as Pan Am, this airline was one of the largest international airlines for over 60 years.
 However, the company eventually went bankrupt and shut down.

-When he crowned himself, he did so in an extravagant coronation ceremony which cost $20 million dollars.
-This was one third of the nation's budget and all of France's aid money for that year.
+When he crowned himself, he did so in an extravagant coronation ceremony that cost $20 million.
+This was one-third of the nation's budget and all of France's aid money for that year.

-A military dog “Nemo” saved the life of his handler Airman Robert A. Throneburg during the Vietnam War.
+1966 A military dog “Nemo” saved the life of his handler, Airman Robert A. Throneburg, during the Vietnam War.

 Nemo survived a gunshot wound to the nose in the process.